andreytreyt/team-culture-map/README.md

 ## Scale

 ### Left statement
+- Never - 4
+- Rarely - 3
+- Sometimes - 2
+- Often - 1
+- Always - 0

+### Right statement
 - Never - 0
 - Rarely - 1
 - Sometimes - 2
 - Often - 3
 - Always - 4

-### Right statement
-- Never - 4
-- Rarely - 3
-- Sometimes - 2
-- Often - 1
-- Always - 0

 ## Analysis

-To obtain a score of each characteristic, the average value of its statements is calculated.
+To obtain a score of each characteristic of a participant, the average value of its statements is calculated.
+The score shows a position of the participant on the scale from 0 (left statement) to 4 (right statement).

 Participant profiles can be visualized using baseball cards displaying their characteristics.